folio-org/mod-spring-template/README.md

         hibernate:
           ddl-auto: none
     ```
+12. Configure Liquibase and create Liquibase changelog
+    1. Create a liquibase.properties text file to specify your driver class path, URL, and user authentication information for the database you want to capture.
+    2. Here’s an example of a properties file for a PostgreSQL database.
+    ```
+    changeLogFile:dbchangelog.xml
+    url:  jdbc:postgresql://localhost:5432/mydatabase
+    username:  postgres
+    password:  password****
+    classpath:  postgresql-42.2.8.jar
+    ```
+    3. Create master changelog file under resources/db/changelog folder.
+    4. SQL files should be kept in resources/db/changelog/change<version>/sql with version name.

-12. Provide correct values to the application.properties file.
+14. Provide correct values to the application.properties file.
-13. run mvn clean package to check that the build process completes successfully.
+15. run mvn clean package to check that the build process completes successfully.
-14. The skeleton for your new module is ready for further business functionality development.
+16. The skeleton for your new module is ready for further business functionality development.
-15. Generated API controllers and DTOs will be stored in the **target/generated-sources/src/main/java** folder.
+17. Generated API controllers and DTOs will be stored in the **target/generated-sources/src/main/java** folder.
 The content of that folder will be automatically included in the list of source folders.
-16. Note that the default implementation for TenantAPI is already provided by the folio-spring-base library.
+18. Note that the default implementation for TenantAPI is already provided by the folio-spring-base library.
 If you need to customize it or provide your own implementation please reach https://github.com/folio-org/folio-spring-base#custom-_tenant-logic for details.

 ## Notes